What does it mean to be “in Christ”? How do I know if I am? The Apostle John tells us this:

 And we know that the Son of God has come and has given us understanding, so that we may know him who is true; and we are in him who is true, in his Son Jesus Christ.
 He is the true God and eternal life.

-To John, the condition of believing in God and His Son, the Christ, was synonymous with being “in him”.
+To John, the condition of placing our faith in God and His Son, the Christ, was synonymous with being “in him”.

 We can see this from other New Testament writers, too, when they addressed believers in Christ – the Church.